 - All the delicious Italian flavors you love from a typical eggplant (or chicken) parmesan are present and accounted for in this recipe!
 The breading is perfectly seasoned, plus you’ve got a rich tomato-y marinara sauce and creamy mozzarella cheese.

 - What makes this eggplant parm keto-friendly, when the traditional version isn’t?
 It’s all in the breading!
-Traditional breadcrumbs and wheat flours are a no-go on a keto diet, but here we’re using almond flour and parmesan to bread our eggplant slices.
-If you can’t use almond flour, you can make this with finely crushed pork rinds, which also add a little protein to the dish and eliminates a few more carbs.
+Traditional breadcrumbs and wheat flours are a no-go on a keto diet, but here we’re using almond flour, pork rinds, and parmesan to bread our eggplant slices.
+If you can’t use almond flour, just replace it with even more pork rinds.

 - The leftovers are great for lunch the next day!
 Refrigerate any leftover eggplant parm in an airtight container up to 4 days.
 To reheat, bake it in the oven at 350° Fahrenheit or pop it in the air fryer.
 You can also microwave it, but the breading won’t be as crisp.